Antarctic Fur Seal

 Finally, never lie on the ground with fur seals around (e.g. the low photographer pose), and be wary of kneeling.

-Highlights where the Antarctic Fur Seal can be seen
+Spots where the Antarctic Fur Seal can be observed

 A gateway to the ultimate adventure that only a few will be lucky enough to experience.